What About Petey? l'emporte au 26e Festival international du documentaire One World Slovaquie

 Cet article est disponible en anglais.

-Organised by the non-profit People in Peril, the 26th annual One World Slovakia International Documentary Film Festival (Jeden Svet), taking place from 21 to 26 October, drew to a close at Kino Lumiere in Bratislava, with the winners crowed in a ceremony.
+Organised by the non-profit organisation People in Peril, the 26th annual One World Slovakia International Documentary Film Festival (Jeden Svet), taking place from 21-26 October, has drawn to a close at Kino Lumiere in Bratislava, with the winners crowed during a ceremony.
 Festival director Eva Križková highlighted the event’s success despite the lack of funding from the Slovak Audiovisual Fund, owing to support and contributions from partners, experts and artists involved with the festival.

-Martin Trabalík’s What About Petey? took home the festival’s Slovakia and Czechia for Human Rights Award in a competition of six films focussed on a range of sociopolitical topics, including displacement due to conflict, grassroots community movements, ecological protection and more.
-The film centres on a widower father, Petr Jochec, who quit his job to care for his two teenage children, one of whom is the titular Petey, who has nonspeaking autism.
-Despite the bureaucratic and personal challenges he faces, such as frequent inability to understand many of his son’s idiosyncratic behaviour, he pushes forward with love and care.
-The film premiered last March at Thessaloniki International Documentary Film Festival.
+Martin Trabalík’s What About Petey? took home the festival’s Slovakia and Czechia for Human Rights Award in a competition of six films focused on a range of sociopolitical topics, including displacement due to conflict, grassroots community movements, ecological protection and more.
+The film centres on a widower father, Petr Jochec, who quit his job to care for his two teenage children, one of whom is the titular Petey, who has non-speaking autism.
+Despite the bureaucratic and personal challenges he faces, such as a frequent inability to understand much of his son’s idiosyncratic behaviour, he pushes forwards with love and care.
+The film premiered last March at the Thessaloniki International Documentary Film Festival.

-The European Glitch jury of Slovak animation director and producer Ivana Laučíková, One World Prague head of programme Tomáš Poštulka and Home Game [+lire aussi :
+The European Glitch jury comprising Slovak animation director and producer Ivana Laučíková, One World Prague head of programme Tomáš Poštulka and Home Game [+lire aussi :

 critique